hubiinetwork/nahmii-cli/README.md

 ### Unstage balance

-This will convert an amount of staged balance back to available balance:
+This will convert an amount of staged balance back to nahmii off-chain balance:

     nahmii unstage 1 ETH